Harmonic Forms, Price Inequalities, and Benjamini-Schramm Convergence: Introduction

 where the $k$-th $L^2$-Betti number of the symmetric space, $\beta^{(2)}_{k}(G/K)$, is defined in \cite[6.24]{Bergeron}, and satisfies $\tilde b_{k,g}^{(2)}(\Gamma\backslash G/K)= \beta^{(2)}_{k}(G/K)$ for every cocompact torsion free $\Gamma$. \end{theorem}

 When $\{\Gamma_l\}_l$ is a cofinal filtration of a given torsion free lattice acting co-compactly on $G/K$ (\emph{cf.} Theorem 2.1 in \cite{Wallach}), the sequence of coverings $\{\Gamma_l\backslash G/K\}_l$ Benjamini-Schramm converges to $G/K$, and Theorem \ref{luckbs} is a genuine generalization of L\"uck's original approximation theorem in the case of locally symmetric spaces.
+We also observe that, for subgroups of a fixed lattice, Theorem 1.12 in \cite{Bergeron} provides effective bounds on the normalized Betti numbers.

 In the real hyperbolic case $G/K=\IH^n$, Abert \emph{et al.} in \cite{Bergeron} obtain their strongest result.
 Remarkably, they are able to remove the uniform discreteness assumption on the lattices.

 \begin{theorem}[Theorem 1.8. in \cite{Bergeron}] Let $\{\Gamma_l\backslash\IH^n\}_l$ be a sequence of compact hyperbolic manifolds of dimension $n$ that Benjamini-Schramm converge to $\IH^n$.
 For any $k\leq n$, we have